 The Sun Family

-The Sun Family (also known as the Mighty Five during prayer) rule the Animon afterlife (High-World).
+The Sun Family (also known as the Mighty Five in some editions of the Alura) rule the Animon afterlife (High-World).
 There are five members of this family; Scara, Higrunchi, Cieta, Anari, and Peri.
 Although the races of the Sun Family vary from culture to culture, the most common depiction of their spiritual forms has Higrunchi represented as a felinic, with Scara being nurlak and their children being human.

 The Goddess Scara is the spiritual incarnation of the planet.
 Animon believe she appeared to give life to the planet and its people after the death of the first sun, and there are a lot of stories about her interacting with mortals.